 Excessive time spent sitting/driving/doing desk work can lead to SMA in relation to the muscles of the front of the body (Red Light Reflex).
 You lose the ability to lengthen these muscles to their true resting length.
 When these muscles are tight they round the shoulders forward, pull the chest, and in turn the head, down and forward into typical slumped posture.

 What about the muscles on the other side that are thought to be ‘long and weak’?
 The muscles on the opposing side, are longer yes, but again they are not weaker.
 They cannot contract fully because the opposing muscles are ‘stuck’ in contraction (SMA) as described above.
 Muscles always work in opposing pairs/groups.
 If the function of one pair/group is compromised it automatically compromises the function of the opposing pair/group.
 This is a clear example of Reciprocal Inhibition*.
+Proper co-ordination between the two muscle groups must be restored.

 Poor Posture = unnecessary involuntary tension in the body causing imbalance.